 The SBOE consists of the Governor, Secretary of State, Comptroller of the Treasury, State Treasurer, Commissioner of Revenue, and two members appointed by the Governor.
 T.C.A. § 4-3-5101.
-Presently, the two members appointed by the governor are Betty Burchett, the former Assessor of Property in Montgomery County and Bill Bennett, Hamilton County Assessor of Property.
+Presently, the two members appointed by the governor are Betty Burchett, the former Assessor of Property in Montgomery County and David Lenoir, the former Shelby County Trustee.
 The SBOE has jurisdiction over the valuation, classification and assessment of all properties in Tennessee.
 T.C.A. § 67-5-1501(a).
 In addition to its responsibility to hear appeals from local property tax assessments, the SBOE directly reviews public utility and common carrier assessments of the Comptroller.
 T.C.A. § 67-5-1328.

 The SBOE also has the power to equalize assessments by reducing or increasing appraised values of properties within any taxing jurisdiction.
 When such general equalization action is taken, notice must be published at least once in a newspaper of general circulation within the taxing jurisdiction.
 T.C.A. § 67-5-1509.
 When an individual assessment is subject to an increased assessment by the SBOE, the property owner is entitled to ten (10) days written notice of the right to appear before the Board concerning the amount of the assessment.
 The notice must be issued by September 1 of the year following the tax year.
-For example, for tax year 2016 the notice must be issued by September 1, 2017.
+For example, for tax year 2019 the notice must be issued by September 1, 2020.
 T.C.A. § 67-5-1510.

 Given the time constraints faced by members of the SBOE, the AAC was created to act on the Board's behalf in many areas such as hearing and acting upon complaints and appeals.
-The AAC consists of six (6) members appointed annually by the SBOE.
+The AAC consists of a minimum of three (3) and maximum of six (6) members appointed to one-year terms by the SBOE.
 Three members constitute a quorum.
 The AAC may certify a question to the SBOE if it believes the question is determinative or partially determinative of the proceeding and is a matter of policy to be determined by the SBOE.
-T.C.A.

-§ 67-5-1502.
+T.C.A. § 67-5-1502(i)(1).
 For all practical purposes, the SBOE delegates many of its duties to the AAC.
 The current members of the Commission are as follows:

+- 1. Ronda Clanton Bedford County Property Assessor

-- 1. Jim Dooley- Former Maury County Property Assessor
+- 2. Jim Dooley former Maury County Property Assessor

-- 2. Keith C. Kyles Attorney
+- 3. Keith C. Kyles Attorney

-- 3. Michael H. Wills Attorney

-- 4. Ronda Clanton Bedford County Property Assessor
+- 4. Maribel Koella Appraiser

-- 5. Maribel Koella Attorney
+- 5. Philip R. Russ Appraiser

-- 6. Phillip R. Russ Attorney
+- 6. Michael H. Wills Attorney

-In addition to the six (6) members, the AAC also has eight alternates who sit when needed.
+In addition to the six (6) members, the AAC also has alternate member who sit when needed.

-B. Filing an appeal - forms, deadlines and prerequisites
+B. Filing an appeal - forms, deadlines, and prerequisites